kefelan/cordova-cookie-master/README.md

 ## Limitations
 * This version has been tested on Android 4.4 ~ 8.0 devices, iOS 7.1 ~ 11.2 devices.
 Experience may vary for different OS versions.

+## Change Log
+1.0.2 | Remove the import directive to fix the outdated dependency and compilation error caused by Apache cookie class.

 ## License
 This plugin is distributed under the MIT License.